severalnines/docs/installation.rst

 Installer script is the recommended way to install ClusterControl.
 The script must be downloaded and executed on ClusterControl node, which performs all necessary steps to install and configure ClusterControl's packages and dependencies on that particular host.
 It also supports offline installation with ``NO_INET=1`` variable exported, however you need to have mirrored repository enabled or MySQL and Apache installed and running on that host beforehand.
 See `Offline Installation`_ for details.
 The script assumes that the host can install all dependencies via operating system repository.

+We encourage user to go to `ClusterControl download page <https://severalnines.com/download-clustercontrol-database-management-system>`_ and download the installer script from there (user registration required).
+Once registered, you will see the installation instructions similar to what described in this section.

 On ClusterControl server, run the following commands:

 .. code-block:: bash